univai-courses-ghf/Templates/docs/after_regression_g1.md

 ![DS Series](https://github.com/univai-ghf/ghfmedia/raw/main/images/ds-series.png)

 You can check out the calendar of the entire GHF Workshop Series [ **here**](https://community.univ.ai/sequences/).
-Click on any series on the left to register for the workshops in it.
+Click on any series on the left on that page to register for the workshops in it.

 Thanks!